yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 ### 24 November 2020:

-- I worked on writing my thoughts on how the game will be adjusted to include ardiuno, in the journal.
+- I worked on writing my thoughts on how the game will be adjusted to include ardiuno, in the journal as a part of the game description.
 A schematic was drawn to imagine how things will go if they continue to be the same.

 ![](sch.png)